 The working group included subject matter experts in ASNs, primary care, medical subspecialties, measurement, and patient safety.
-The working group combined their expertises to map relevant stakeholders and their roles, to develop actionable steps, and to capture recommendations, best practices, and examples for each of the 14 core components of the development and implementation of ASNs.
-The 14 core components presented in this guide remain consistent regardless of an ASNs focus, though action steps within each component may require some adaptation to the unique needs and structures of individual systems and sites.
+The working group combined their expertises to map relevant stakeholders and their roles, develop actionable steps, and capture recommendations, best practices, and examples for each of the 14 core components of the development and implementation of ASNs.